-- Attendance & Participation, In-Class Activities (300 points) Participation in this course is key.
+- Attendance & Participation, In-Class Activities (250 points) Participation in this course is key.
 Your attendance and participation in class discussions & activities will be noted.
 You are expected to engage on Canvas (engagement with readings & posted materials); in Google Surveys, and attend and participate in class each week.
-Your participation over the course of the term will be used to determine your participation grade. - During the first weeks of class each student will be required to complete a CRE (Claim, Reasoning, Evidence) activity.
-Throughout the term, there will be leadership and writing activities as part of the class activities. - Larger Assignments (700 points) This course gives you the choice on how you want to demonstrate your learning.
+Regularly in class you will be tasked with working in small groups and produce group tasks as part of this participation.
+Your participation over the course of the term will be used to determine your participation grade.
+Throughout the term, there will be leadership and writing activities as part of the class activities. - Week 1 Assignment Urban History Overview & Timeline (50 points) Each student will complete a set of inquiry questions and an urban history timeline by the end of week 1.
+We will be using these questions and a shared timeline to frame our class discussions and case studies for the remainder of the term.
+Due 1/12 by midnight. - Larger Assignments (700 points) This course gives you the choice on how you want to demonstrate your learning.
 Each student may choose the assignments that best fit their learning style, schedule, and needs.
 Further details, directions, and expectations for the tasks listed below can be found on Canvas. - CRE & Inquiry Questions 50 points each available weeks 2-10, due Sunday by midnight.
 Make a single Claim about the history of cities from the reading, then back it up with Reason & Evidence in outline format + write inquiry questions for further study. - Response Papers 150 points each available weeks 2, 4, 6, 8, & 10, due Sunday by midnight.
 These short papers ask you to examine an additional primary source (provided by the instructor), evaluate this source and information, and then respond to how this supports or does not support the topics covered in that week. - Film Response 150 points each due Sunday in weeks 5, 7, or 10.
 Watch time period documentaries or films (selected from the list provided by the instructor).
 Write a short paper that analyzes this film in relationship to the themes and topics covered in this course. - Book Review 300 points each due Sunday in weeks 5 or 10.
 Read one of the historical texts on the list provided by the instructor.
 Then write a book review based on your understanding of the wider historiography of the topic covered in this book.
 These should be similar to those found in scholarly journals (like the American Historical Review) and total about 4-pages. - Historical Op-Ed 100 points each available weeks 3, 5, 7, & 9, due Sunday by midnight.
 Each presidential administration has different urban policies that impact transportation, sustainability, economic development and land use.
 These are widely debated and discussed in the popular press.
 You will research one policy from that time period and write an op-ed arguing for or against that policy.